chadrem/easy_lua/README.md

 #### Features

 - Hides all the low level Lua C API details in one easy to use class.
-No C knowledge required.
+No Lua C API knowledge required.
 - Works with all ActionScript platforms (web, desktop, and mobile).
 - Automatically converts Lua return values to ActionScript variables for easy interoperability.
 - Supports multiple instances of the Lua interpretter so that you can sandbox separate scripts.